 If I had one bone to pick with Trey Edward Shults it is that he delivered the almost perfect cinematic undertaking only to abruptly break pattern when it behooved sensibility not to; right near the end.
 How can you write about a horror film with palpable scares and an unresolved diversion without outright denouncing it, because this is precisely the feeling this chamber piece had left me with?
 It is a post-apocalyptic affair without a speck of special effects.
 A contagion nightmare without so much as an inkling of backstory or mode of infection, and a genre film rife with dramatic undertones, with group dynamics ultimately eclipsing what never arrives at night.
 Or during the day for that matter.
 Quite simply it is a film content to be.
 For that reason it is best to not stress on what “It” denotes in the title and enjoy the end product for what it is except that would be making concessions for the failed promise of its genuinely frightful opening passages.

-Society has broken down, judging from the candle-lit, rationed dinners and the tedium of housework the trio slog through behind boarded-up windows.
+Beyond, society has broken down, judging from the candle-lit, rationed dinners and the tedium of housework the trio slog through behind boarded windows.
 A standstill more horrifying than the austere, nocturnal existence they must now call a routine.
 Then one night a ruckus interrupts their first days of mourning.
-The intruder, Will, is subdued then tied up to a tree to ascertain if any signs of infection would appear.
+The intruder, Will, is subdued then tied to a tree to ascertain if any signs of infection would appear.
 Less is more, the credo would seem, and in a film staking so much of its credibility to this adage much is gleaned from its establishing scenes compared to the remaining hour and change.
 Not understanding the threat, it is a brutally chilling sequence drawn out to the next morning for round two of questioning as the invader is left to languish overnight in a fiendish purgatory.
 Thinking the place was abandoned, Will breaks in looking for water for his wife and child, a journey of some fifty odd miles into sudden death that he’d embarked on on foot.
 Though little adds up, Paul takes his word for it seeing the desperation.
-And if this stranger’s pleas don’t hold water, the idea of more people and food variety gives everyone short odds on survival.
-After all due diligence was observed, and the two set out in a pickup to bring the stragglers to safety.
+And if this stranger’s pleas don’t hold water, the idea of more people and food variety gives everyone better chances of survival.
+After all due diligence was observed.
+So the two set out in a pickup to bring the stragglers to safety.